Anaconda

 ipython kernel install --user --name=<environment>

-If this is executed correctly, then when the interactive Jupyter session begins, the environment should be displayed in the kernel list.
+After this, when the interactive Jupyter session begins, the environment should be displayed in the kernel list.

 RStudio